Herpes zoster (shingles)

 Herpes zoster, or shingles, is a common viral infection of the nerves, which results in a painful rash of small blisters on a strip of skin anywhere on the body.
 Even after the rash is gone, the pain may continue for months.

-- Rash most often occurs on the trunk and buttocks and usually goes away in one to two weeks.
+- rash goes away in one to two weeks